mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``assertSessionPinned`` operation instructs the test runner to assert that
-the given session is pinned to a mongos.
+the given session is pinned to a mongos server.

+The following arguments are supported:

+- ``session``: Required string.
+See `commonOptions_session`_.

 An example of this operation follows::